alibaba/TinyNeuralNetwork/examples/quantization/specific/vit/readme.md

 | INT8(Mixed_1) | 78.49(-2.94) | all, except residual additions                                           |
 | INT8(Mixed_2) | 80.94(-0.49) | all, except residual additions , <br/>two most quantization-sensitive fc |

-1. We used [per-layer quantization analysis tool](../../layerwise_ptq_analysis.py) and observed that residual additions have a notable impact on quantization accuracy, leading to a significant drop in accuracy.
+1. We used the [per-layer quantization analysis tool](../../layerwise_ptq_analysis.py) and observed that residual additions have a notable impact on quantization accuracy, leading to a significant drop in accuracy.
 To address this, we maintained floating-point calculation for all residual additions.
 While this helped to restore some accuracy, we found that there was still a considerable drop in accuracy.(-2.94).

-2. When using [quantization error analysis tools](../../post_error_anaylsis.py), We noticed that the output activation of the MLP contains numerous outliers, which can considerably reduce the accuracy of quantization.
+2. With the help of the [quantization error analysis tools](../../post_error_anaylsis.py), we noticed that the output activation of the MLP contains numerous outliers, which can considerably reduce the accuracy of quantization.
 Consequently, we identified the two most sensitive fully connected layers and maintained floating-point calculations for them.
 As a result, the accuracy was further improved(-0.49).

 3. Apart from the mixed-precision quantized operators for floating-point computations mentioned above,